-(f) The Corporation's representative may file a brief in opposition to the notice of appeal within 30 days of receiving the defendant's notice of appeal and supporting brief.
+(f) The NSF representative may file a brief in opposition to the notice of appeal within 30 days of receiving the defendant's appeal and supporting brief.

-(g) If a defendant timely files a notice of appeal, and the time for filing motions for reconsideration has expired, Start Printed Page 5221the ALJ will forward the record of the proceeding to the authority head.
+(g) If a defendant timely files a notice of appeal, and the time for filing reconsideration motions has expired, the ALJ will forward the record of the proceeding to the authority head.

 (a) An initial decision is stayed automatically pending disposition of a motion for reconsideration or of an appeal to the authority head.

 (b) No administrative stay is available following a final decision of the authority head.

 (a) A defendant has no right to appear personally, or through a representative, before the authority head.

 (b) There is no right to appeal any interlocutory ruling.